-The Pittsburgh Steelers’ famous three-star logo is one of the most renowned symbols in the world of sports – for various reasons.
-The Steelers’ highly-praised steel-type defense has proven a perfect match for the team’s name and logo.
+The Pittsburgh Steelers’ famous three-star logo is one of the most renowned symbols in the world of sports, for various reasons.
+The Steelers’ highly praised steel-type defense has proven a perfect match for the team’s name and logo.
 Of course, we won’t ignore how the franchise has shown tremendous strength and toughness over the decades since it won its first trophy.

 Eight Different Logos with Varying Longevities

-The Pittsburgh Steelers didn’t always bear its name.
+The Pittsburgh Steelers didn’t always bear their name.
 Consequently, their current logo wasn’t always the franchise’s official symbol.
 Throughout their nearly century-long history, the Steelers have used eight different logos.
 However, the three stars emerged in the seventh emblem, adopted in 1969 and closely matching the recent franchise’s symbol.

 The 1969 sign featured a wordmark with the name Steelers in black and three colorful stars with four spikes.
 The logo was eye-catching, reportedly boosted the team’s confidence, and would represent its stellar future.
 The seventh symbol had blue, red, and yellow stars in the middle of a grey circular frame, reminding players who love to play in fastest paying casinos about their dire need for good luck.